grongierisc/formation-template/README.md

 A BP has a **Context**.
 It is composed of a request class, the class of the input, and of a response class, the class of the output. **BP only have one input and one output**.
 It is also possible to add properties.

-Since our BP will only be used to call our BO, we can put as request class the message class we created.
+Since our BP will only be used to call our BO, we can put as request class the message class we created (we don't need an output as we just want to insert into the database).

 ![BPContext](misc/img/BPContext.png)